 Can you recommend any writing software or resources?
 I typed most of the raw material into an MS Word document on my desktop PC, or the Notes section on my phone.
-Then when it came to sorting and structuring the work into scenes and chapters, and eventually a complete, coherent manuscript, I copied and pasted everything into the free and very user-friendly yWriter program.
+Then when it came to sorting and structuring the work into scenes and chapters, and eventually a complete, coherent manuscript, I copied and pasted everything into the free and very user-friendly yWriter programme.
 [I had a chance to compare yWriter to a free demo version of Scrivener during NaNoWriMo 2015, and let’s just say the latter wasn’t for me; I will definitely be sticking with yWriter for all my future book projects.]
 Editsaurus and The Punctuation Guide were both invaluable tools during the line edit of my manuscript.
 And for everyday, ongoing writing inspiration and advice, I highly recommend KM Weiland’s Helping Writers Become Authors website, and Amanda Patterson’s Writers Write website.
 Both are absolute gold mines for anyone who is passionate about and dedicated to honing their craft.

 What fonts did you choose for the paperback edition?
 Action of the Time New (title), Heavenetica4 (sub-title), Fluoxetine (author name and chapter titles), Adobe Garamond Pro (main text), Typist (for handwritten and typed letters in the text).